This animation explains what Breast Cancer is and how it develops.

 - Physical inactivity: A lack of physical exercise (leading a sedentary life), can increase your risk

-- Breastfeeding: Not breastfeeding your child, increases your risk of developing the disease
+- Breastfeeding: Not breastfeeding one's child can increase the risk for developing the condition

-Factors that do not affect a woman’s risk for Breast Cancer include the use of antiperspirants, deodorants, having breast implants, or wearing underwire bras.
+Factors that do not affect a woman’s risk for Breast Cancer include the use of antiperspirants, deodorants, having breast implants, or wearing underwired bras.